 elect an eligible member of the Association to fill the vacant position in accordance with this Division.

-A member who is the subject of a proposed special resolution under subrule 57(c)(i) may make representations in writing to the Secretary or Chair of the Association (not exceeding a reasonable length) and may request that the representations be provided to the members of the Association.
+A member who is the subject of a proposed special resolution under subrule 56(c)(i) may make representations in writing to the Secretary or Chair (not exceeding a reasonable length) and may request that the representations be provided to the members of the Association.

 The Secretary or the Chair may give a copy of the representations to each member of the Association or, if she / they / he are not so given, the member may require that she / they / he be read out at the meeting at which the special resolution is to be proposed.